jcmfernandes/javartm/README.md

 Building was tested and works with GCC 4.7.2.
 It should be possible to use icc or others (feedback on this is appreciated).

-As of this writing, there is no stable release of gcc 4.8 --- you will need to obtain or build your own.

 I plan on providing binary packages of javartm soon.
 If they aren't up yet, feel free to mail me to ask for one.

 ## Testing with Intel SDE